Nameswara Temple, Pillalamarri

 Nameswara Temple, also known as Parvati Mahadeva Nameswara temple, is a Saivite Hindu temple located in Pillalamarri, Suryapet district of Telangana, India.
 It is a double temple, with the Trikuteswara Temple aligned in parallel to it on the immediate north.
 The Nameswara temple was constructed on the banks of the Musi river in c.
-1202 CE by Namireddi of the Recherla family, who ruled this region and served as the feudatories of Kakatiyas.
+1202 CE by Namireddi of the Recherla Reddis family, who ruled this region and served as the feudatories of Kakatiyas.
 The genealogy of Namireddi, is given in the inscription on the pillar.

 Nameswara Temple is one among the four prominent and intricately carved stone and granite temples located in Pillalamarri village, earlier a major city during the Kakatiya era in early 2nd-millennium.
 The other three being Erakeswara Temple (Shiva), Trikuteswara Temple (Shiva) and Chennakesava temple (Vishnu).

 Location

 Pillalamarri is located at a distance of 6 km northwest of Suryapet town.
 Suryapet is located at a distance of 153 km from Hyderabad on the National Highway 65.
 The Trikuteswara temple – which means a temple for a lord of three shrines – is located within a square compound to the north of Nameswara temple.